Tuition fee status

 Learn more about your fee status and which tuition fees are relevant to you

-If you are starting a course in 2021/22, the UK’s departure from the European Union (EU) may affect your tuition fees.
+If you are starting a new course in 2021/22, the UK’s departure from the European Union (EU) may affect the tuition fees you are charged.

-This means that the fees you will pay will depend on what you study, your nationality, where you live and how long you have lived there.
+This means that the fees you will pay will depend on your nationality, where you have lived before starting your course and how long you have lived there.